kubernetes-sigs/kube-api-linter/docs/linters.md

 - [StatusOptional](#statusoptional) - Ensures status fields are marked as optional
 - [StatusSubresource](#statussubresource) - Validates status subresource configuration
 - [UniqueMarkers](#uniquemarkers) - Ensures unique marker definitions
+- [ConflictingMarkers](#conflictingmarkers) - Detects and reports when mutually exclusive markers are used on the same field

 ## Conditions